ritza-co/gram-docs/src/content/docs/host-mcp/publish-gram-server-mcp-registry.md

 yourcompany.com.
 IN TXT "v=MCPv1; k=ed25519; p=qC5H12wereF434F1aSHdYsRPGruUhY0="
 ```

-Copy the value in parentheses.
+Copy the value in quotation marks.

 ### Add the DNS TXT record

-In your domain registrar's DNS management interface do the following:
+In your domain registrar's DNS management interface, do the following:

-1. Create a new TXT record.
+- Create a new TXT record.
-2. Set the host/name to your root domain using the `@` symbol.
+- Set the host/name to your root domain using the `@` symbol.
-3. Set the value to the output you copied from the previous command.
+- Set the value to the output you copied from the previous command.
-4. Save the record and wait for DNS propagation (usually 5-15 minutes).
+- Save the record and wait for DNS propagation (usually between five and 15 minutes).

-You can check the status of the DNS propagation using the Linux `dig` command and searching for the TXT record value:
+You can check the status of the DNS propagation by using the Linux `dig` command and searching for the TXT record value:

 ```bash
 dig TXT yourcompany.com | grep "v=MCPv1; k=ed25519; p=qC5H12wereF434F1aSHdYsRPGruUhY0="
 ```

-When checking DNS propagation for your newly added TXT record, you'll initially see `status: NXDOMAIN` in your `dig` output, which means that the DNS resolver cannot find the domain or the specific record type you're querying.
-Once DNS propagation is complete, the status will change to `status: NOERROR`.
+When checking DNS propagation for your newly added TXT record, you initially see `status: NXDOMAIN` in your `dig` output, which means that the DNS resolver cannot find the domain or the specific record type you're querying.
+Once DNS propagation is complete, the status changes to `status: NOERROR`.

 In [namecheap](https://www.namecheap.com/), a popular domain hosting provider, you can add a new TXT record in the **Advanced DNS** settings page:

 ![Namecheap - adding a DNS TXT record](/img/guides/publish-gram-server-mcp-registry/adding-dns-record.png)

 ### Authenticate with the registry